-Story behind the baseline: From FY02 to FY12, the amount of Federal Pell Grant recipients as a percentage of undergraduate enrollment has grown from 15% to 23%.
-During this same period, undergraduate enrollment increased 27% while the number of Pell
+Story behind the baseline: From FY02 to FY13, the amount of Federal Pell Grant recipients as a percentage of undergraduate enrollment has grown from 15% to 24%.
+During this same period, undergraduate enrollment increased 26% while the number of Pell recipients increased 102%.
+The maximum Pell